spack/spack/lib/spack/docs/pipelines.rst

 no rebuilds are required.

-Something to note is that in this simple case, we rely on spack to generate a reasonble script for the package build jobs (it just creates a script that invokes ``spack ci rebuild``).
+Something to note is that in this simple case, we rely on spack to generate a reasonable script for the package build jobs (it just creates a script that invokes ``spack ci rebuild``).

 Another thing to note is the use of the ``SPACK_USER_CONFIG_DIR`` environment